BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/content/posts/misc/2023-12-23-rust-macros-and-crafting-interpreters.md

 ));
 ```

-After reading through [another article](https://earthly.dev/blog/rust-macros/) that did not help me much (I find the examples too simplistic), I finally came across [A Practical Intro to Macros in Rust 1.0](https://danielkeep.github.io/practical-intro-to-macros.html) by [Daniel Keep](https://github.com/DanielKeep) which has just the kind of real-world usecase with which I like to learn things, not only because it provides the necessary complexity to dive deeper into a system but also for the personal insights the author has gleamed from having attempted a task.
+After reading through [another article](https://earthly.dev/blog/rust-macros/) that did not help me much (I find the examples too simplistic), I finally came across [A Practical Intro to Macros in Rust 1.0](https://danielkeep.github.io/practical-intro-to-macros.html) by [Daniel Keep](https://github.com/DanielKeep) which has just the kind of real-world use case with which I like to learn things, not only because it provides the necessary complexity to dive deeper into a system but also for the personal insights the author has gleamed from having attempted a task.

 > **Side Note**: Daniel only has one other article on his blog, [Rust Iterator Cheat Sheet](https://danielkeep.github.io/itercheat_baked.html) which is also a fun read.
 He seems to be one of those amazing writers who only have the one or two pieces out but from whom you'd wish to read a lot more.
 I've let him know via a [Github issue](https://github.com/DanielKeep/DanielKeep.github.io/issues/18) since that's the only way I could see to reach him.
 I hope he writes more.